PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroductionToProbability2.md

 ---

 # Intro to Probability 2
 This page continues to build your foundational knowledge of probability theory.
-Yesterday, we were introduced the foundational concepts and today we will continue to put our new knowledge into practice by doing 4 more modules of a swirl course.
-Finally, in the Mock Assessment we'll do our first correlational analysis by hand!
+Yesterday, we introduced the foundational concepts, and today we will continue to put our new knowledge into practice by doing 4 more modules of a swirl course.
+Finally, in the Mock Assessment, we'll do our first correlational analysis by hand!

 Learning objectives:
 Build upon the basic understanding of data representations by learning to create data visualisations which are: